 As a result we started judging ourselves as being ‘bad’, ‘wrong’ or ‘not good enough’, whenever we found ourselves thinking, feeling or behaving in ways that reminded us that we do have needs and desires.
 Depending on how automatic, persistent and rigid these self-judgements are, we may experience varying degrees of shame.
 And chronic shame can be an extremely painful and debilitating emotion.
 It can stop us from going for things we truly desire and it can sabotage our potential to be the persons we really are or can be, thus fuelling a vicious cycle of painful feelings of worthlessness and even hopelessness.
-We may get depressed or try to avoid the pain by leading a very self-limiting life.
-We may even attempt to deny or numb it with excessive eating, drinking, working or any other compulsive or addictive behaviours.
+We may get depressed or try to avoid the pain by leading a self-limiting life.
+We may even attempt to deny or numb the shame with excessive eating, drinking, working or any other compulsive or addictive behaviour.

-This may sound negative, but the good news is that we don’t have to keep living with the pain and limitations of low self-esteem.
+All this may sound negative, but the good news is that we don’t have to keep living with the pain and limitations of low self-esteem.
 Even though sometimes we may think ‘this is who I am and there’s nothing I can do to change’ (a belief that is very much an expression of low self-esteem), in my personal and professional experience there is always hope.
 For example I worked with people who for many years tried to numb this pain with heroin or alcohol (two of the most highly addictive substances) and who with the right support managed to turn their lives around.
 Such change may require courage, persistence, time and resources.
-But I know of too many individuals that overcame low self-esteem, to consider giving up hope even for the most shy, withdrawn or self-destructive person.
+But I know of too many individuals that overcame low self-esteem, to consider giving up hope even for the most shy, withdrawn or self-sabotaging person.

 So what is the antidote to low self-esteem?
 How can we move away from a place in which our self-acceptance is so limited and conditional to some particular way of experiencing ourselves?